SatoshiumAI/.github/principles.md

 They may evolve as understanding improves, but their purpose remains constant:

-To support the creation of verifiable, durable, and transparent digital systems.
+To support the creation of verifiable, durable, and transparent digital infrastructure.